-(1) Section 1: Authority
+(1) Authority

-(A) Judicial Branch Procurement Authority

-As an independent branch of State Government, the Maryland Judiciary establishes a Procurement Policy under the authority of the Chief Judge of the Court of Appeals pursuant to the Maryland Constitution, Article IV, Section 18.
+(A) Judicial Branch Procurement Authority.
+As an independent branch of State Government, the Maryland Judiciary establishes a Procurement Policy under the authority of the Chief Justice of the Supreme Court of Maryland pursuant to the Maryland Constitution, Article IV, Section 18.
 This Policy does not supplant any constitutional or statutory rights possessed by the Judiciary.

-(B) Delegated Authority
+(B) Delegated Authority.

+- (i) The Chief Justice, or designee, shall approve all Judiciary Contracts with a total value exceeding \$2,000,000, including all renewal Options. - (ii) The State Court Administrator (the SCA), or designee, is delegated approval authority for all Contracts with a total value exceeding \$1,000,000, but not exceeding \$2,000,000, including all renewal Options. - (iii) The Assistant State Court Administrator-Operations (ASCA-O), or designee, is delegated approval authority for all Contracts with a total value exceeding \$200,000, but not exceeding \$1,000,000, including all renewal Options. - (iv) The Director of Procurement, Contract and Grant Administration (the Director), or designee, is delegated approval authority for all Contracts with a total value of \$200,000 or less, including all renewal Options. - (v) The Managing Legal Counsel, or designee, shall approve Contracts with a total value exceeding \$100,000 for legal form and sufficiency before the Contract may be executed. - (vi) Approval Process for Contract Modifications - (I) The Director, or designee, shall approve all Contract Modifications. - (II) The ASCA-O, or designee, shall approve all Contract Modifications where the total Contract value will exceed \$200,000, and shall approve all Contract Modifications for each additional \$200,000 increment.
+Contract Modifications that do not raise the Not-to-Exceed (NTE) value do not require ASCA-O approval, regardless of the Contract's current value.
-- (i) The Chief Judge, or designee, shall approve all Judiciary Contracts and Contract Modifications over \$500,000 in value to include the value of all renewal Options.
-After initial Contract approval, the process outlined in (iii) below applies until such time that the total value of the Contract reaches the next \$500,000 increment, at which time the Chief Judge, or designee, shall again approve. - (ii) The State Court Administrator (the SCA), or designee, is delegated approval authority for all Contracts with a value, including all renewal Options, over \$100,000 and up to a value of \$500,000.
-If a modification raises the total value of the Contract above the delegated authority, approval shall be elevated to the Chief Judge. - (iii) The Director of Procurement, Contract and Grant Administration (the Director), or designee, is delegated approval authority for all Contracts with a value up to \$100,000, including all renewal Options.
-If a modification raises the total value of the Contract above the delegated authority, approval shall be elevated to the approving official who has the authority.
-For any initial Contract Modification that increases the total Contract value over \$100,000, the SCA shall approve the modification.
-Once the SCA has approved the Contract to exceed \$100,000, the Director will approve all Contract Modifications until the value of the Contract exceeds \$200,000.
-This approval procedure shall apply for each increment of \$100,000 up to a total Contract value of \$500,000. - (iv) Any Contract or Contract Modification with a value over \$50,000 also requires approval of the Managing Legal Counsel, or designee, within the Administrative Office of the Courts for legal form and sufficiency before the Contract or modification can be executed. - (v) Renewals: As long as the total amounts of the Contract remains within the delegated dollar value ranges, including any modifications, the Procurement Officer, after obtaining all appropriate approvals, may execute Contract renewals. - (vi) Sole Source Determinations: Determinations for Contract amounts up to \$100,000 may be approved by the Director or designee.
-Determinations for Contract amounts over \$100,000 require approval by the Deputy State Court Administrator or designee.

-(C) Cancellation and Rejection of IFBs and RFPs

-The Director must approve the cancellation of a Solicitation or rejection of all Bids or Proposals.
+- (III) The SCA, or designee, shall approve all Contract Modifications where the total Contract value will exceed \$1,000,000, and shall approve all Contract Modifications for each additional \$1,000,000 increment.
+Contract Modifications that do not raise the NTE value do not require SCA approval, regardless of the Contract's current value. - (IV) The Chief Justice, or designee, shall approve all Contract Modifications where the total Contract value exceeds \$2,000,000, and shall approve all Contract Modifications for each additional \$2,000,000 increment.
+Contract Modifications that do not raise the NTE value do not require the Chief Justice's approval, regardless of the Contract's current value. - (V) The Managing Legal Counsel, or designee, shall approve all Contract Modifications for legal form and sufficiency before the Contract Modification may be executed. - (vii) Renewals: As long as the total amount of the Contract remains within the delegated dollar value ranges, including any modifications, the Procurement Officer, after obtaining all appropriate approvals, may exercise Contract renewals. - (viii) Sole Source Determinations: Determinations for Contract amounts up to \$100,000 must be approved by the Director or designee.
+Determinations for Contract amounts over \$100,000 require additional approval by the ASCA-O or designee. - (C) Cancellation and Rejection of Invitation for Bids (IFBs) and Requests for Proposals (RFPs).
+The Director, or designee, must approve the cancellation of a Solicitation or rejection of all Bids or Proposals.

-(2) Section 2: Scope
+(2) Scope

-(A) Applicability
+(A) Applicability.

-The Judicial Branch Procurement Policy applies to the Court of Appeals, the Court of Special Appeals, the District Court of Maryland, Offices of the Clerks of the Circuit Courts, the Administrative Office of the Courts, and Judicial Units.
+(i) The Judicial Branch Procurement Policy applies to the Supreme Court of Maryland, the Appellate Court of Maryland, the District Court of Maryland, Offices of the Clerks of the Circuit Courts, the Administrative